MandySpaan/Empanadas/README.md

 }
 ```

 I started with declaring a new let <i>toBePaid</i> an empty array.
 Then, I wanted to select only the first of every three items (empenadas) chronologically.
-This is done by using an if statement inside a for loop, where <i>i</i> is used to represent the index number of <i>combinedPrices</i> .
+This is done by using an if statement inside the for loop, where <i>i</i> is used to represent the index number of <i>combinedPrices</i> .
 The desired selected item (empanadas) then get pushed into the new array <i>toBePaid</i>.

+## Points of Improvement 💡

+- The current code can be studied more closely to possibly shorten at some parts.
+- There could possibly be thought of another solution to the same problem that might use less code.
+- The several console logs inside the function are not necessary and solely there for clarification of how the code comes to the final result.
+These console logs could possibly be removed.